graphile/worker/website/docs/pro/index.md

 GitHub Sponsors then Worker Pro is included as one of the many perks to sponsorship.**

-Paying $100/mo for Worker Pro via Graphile Store (not available at time of writing) gives you access to Worker Pro but that is all, you are not a sponsor and you are not entitled to other
+Paying $100/mo for Worker Pro via Graphile Store _(not available at time of writing)_ gives you access to Worker Pro but that is all, you are not a sponsor and you are not entitled to other
 [sponsor perks](https://github.com/sponsors/benjie/).
 We strongly encourage you to sponsor Graphile instead, there&apos;s only upsides!

-Some companies claim they &ldquo;cannot&rdquo; use sponsorship platforms; if your company is one of these then either you need to make do without the additional sponsor perks, or you need to help your organization to see the value of supporting the software that their business relies upon.
+Why?
+Some companies claim they &ldquo;cannot&rdquo; use sponsorship platforms;
+if your company is one of these then either you need to make do without the additional sponsor perks, or you need to help your organization to see the value of supporting the software that their business relies upon.
 Once you&apos;ve successfully gained approval for sponsorship, you may discover other valuable